Sakartvelos Skauturi Modzraobis Organizatsia: Rebirth

 In 1992, students at Tbilisi State University began to take an interest in Scouting.
 The Georgian Scouting Organization was officially founded in 1994 and become the 147th member of the World Scout Movement in January, 1998.
 Sak'art'velos Skauturi Modzraobis Organizatsia presently has 1,092 members, both boys and girls.
 Georgian Scouts have actively participated in several World Scouting events, Jamborees and Moots, including the 1995 World Jamboree in the Netherlands (at the invitation of the World Scout Committee) and the Chile World Jamboree in 1998-99.

 In the summer of 1996, two Georgian Scouts attended the National Jamboree in Denmark.
 Although they arrived late due to visa problems, they expressed gratitude for being able to attend, and took back with them a lot of information about Scouting programs in Denmark.

 The Scouts et Guides de France have been working with the Georgian Scouts to help with organization, training and programs.
 The Georgian Scouts maintain close ties with Scouts de France and other European and Eurasian Scout Associations.
 It is expected that the Georgian Scouts will grow rapidly through the schools.

 In 2008, a group of about 20 Scouts went to Sweden for a Swedish camp together with Norra Lidingö Sjöscoutkår (Northern Lidingö Sea Scout troop).
-The camp took place during the beginning of the Georgian-Russian war.
+The camp took place during the beginning of the Russo-Georgian War.
 In 2009, a group of Swedish Scouts from the same troop went to Georgia to attend in a Georgian Scout camp and after the camp home hospitality.
 Georgian Scouts plan to revisit Sweden in 2010, and the Swedish Scouts plan to visit Georgia again in 2011, the same year as the World Scout Jamboree in Sweden.